aristoteleo/dynamo-release/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-- [ ] I am sure this issue is not simply a general python programming problem (if so, please googled the answers).
+- [ ] I am sure this issue is not simply a general python programming problem (if so, please google the answers).
-- [ ] I have checked that this issue has not already been reported.
+- [ ] I have searched github issues and confirm this issue has not reported previously.
-- [ ] I have confirmed this bug exists on the latest version of dynamo.
+- [ ] I have confirmed this bug is not related to dynamo version and it exists on the latest version of dynamo.

 ---